Skeletal variation is a term popularized by Paul Grilley, the founder and developer of Yin Yoga.

 The million-dollar question here is:

-How do you apply the concept of skeletal variation to yoga students during a public class especially, in terms of appropriate cues and assists?
+How do you apply the concept of skeletal variation to your students during a public class especially, in terms of appropriate cues and assists?

-For example, many teachers cue to: “Bring the knee over the second toe when in lunge and do not allow the knee to go further forward of the ankle”
+Here’s one example; many teachers cue to: “Bring the knee over the second toe” when in lunge and do not allow the knee to go further forward of the ankle.

 This particular cue caused my knee to remain in pain (torsion) for long periods of time with a load.
 (Yes 20 breaths is a long time to be uncomfortable in your knee joint with weight bearing on it).